BP’s transition strategy in new hands: Murray Auchincloss named CEO

 It’s yet to be determined how Auchincloss’ leadership decisions might subtly shift BP's long-term goals.
 Any material strategic shifts or announcements from Auchincloss are likely to come later in the year, due to the imminence of the company’s AGM.

-Focus on these top engagement topics for the European Majors in 2024
+Read more of our BP analysis: Top engagement topics for the European Majors in 2024